- Smart, family-ready interior

 With the third row folded, the Ascent will hold 47.6 cubic feet of cargo, up to 82.5 cubes with only the first row in place.
 Cloth seats are standard the base Ascent, with Premium adding a different cloth trim, and Limited and Touring trims featuring leather hides.

 The Ascent rides atop Subaru's new global platform that underpins the Impreza and Crosstrek.
 Crash-test scores are excellent, and the Ascent is equipped with standard advanced safety features such as forward-collision warnings with automatic emergency braking, active lane control, and adaptive cruise control, which the automaker brands as “EyeSight.”

 Blind-spot monitors and a forward-facing camera are available on Premium and higher trim levels.
 On Touring trim levels, Subaru makes standard a rear-facing camera that's projected on to the rearview mirror—similar to Cadillac's system—for unobstructed outward vision and a forward-facing camera.

-Base models are equipped with 18-inch wheels, four USB ports, a 6.5-inch touchscreen, cloth upholstery, Apple CarPlay/Android Auto capability, three-zone climate control, and the EyeSight safety systems.
+Base models are equipped with 18-inch wheels, four USB ports, a 6.5-inch touchscreen, cloth upholstery, Apple CarPlay/Android Auto compatibility, three-zone climate control, and the EyeSight safety systems.
 At the top, Touring trim levels will get leather upholstery, heated and cooled front seats, woodgrain trim, an 8.0-inch touchscreen with navigation, a Harman Kardon sound system.

 The Ascent feels up to the task of taking on other, established rivals in the class.
 It may have gained (at least, visual) weight compared to the Outback, but it’s anything but lazy.

 2019 Subaru Ascent